daoran/proto/docs/source/cv/radtan.rst

-Radial Tangential Distortion
+Radial-Tangential Distortion
 ============================

+.. _radtan-distortion:

-Lens distortion generally exist in all camera lenses, therefore it is vital we model the distortions observed.
+Lens distortion generally exist in all camera lenses, therefore it is vital the distortions observed are modelled.
 The most common distortion model is the radial-tangential (or simply as radtan) distortion model.
 The two main distortion components, as the name suggests, are the radial and tangential distortion.